k1r0s/polka-preact-fullstack/README.md

-# Backend (Fullstack) Interview for Pserson
+# Backend (Fullstack) Interview for Paerson

-This is the solution proposed for the Paerson Backend position.
+This is the solution proposed for the Paerson's Backend position.

 It consist on a simple Nodejs backend app and a Preact frontend app.